Sulfinic acid: Structure and properties

+Alkylation of sulfinic acids can give either sulfones or sulfinate esters, depending on the solvent and reagent.
+Strongly polarized reactants (e.g. trimethyloxonium tetrafluoroborate) give esters, whereas relatively unpolarized reactants (e.g. an alkyl halide or enone) give sulfones.
+Sulfinates react with Grignard reagents to give sulfoxides, and undergo a variant of the Claisen condensation towards the same end.

+Cobalt(III) salts can oxidize sulfinic acids to disulfones, although yields are only 30–50%.

 Preparation

-They are often prepared in situ by acidification of the corresponding sulfinate salts, which are typically more robust than the acid.
-These salts are generated by reduction of sulfonyl chlorides.
+Sulfinic acids are often prepared in situ by acidification of the corresponding sulfinate salts, which are typically more robust than the acid.
+These salts are generated by reduction of sulfonyl chlorides with metals, although thiolates also reduce thiosulfonates to a sulfinate and a disulfide.

 An alternative route is the reaction of Grignard reagents with sulfur dioxide.
 Transition metal sulfinates are also generated by insertion of sulfur dioxide into metal alkyls, a reaction that may proceed via a metal sulfur dioxide complex.

-Unsubstituted sulfinic acid, when R is the hydrogen atom, is a higher energy isomer of sulfoxylic acid, both of which are unstable.
+Sulfones may eliminate in base, particularly if a strong nucleophile is present; thus for example sodium cyanide causes bis(2-butanone-4-yl) sulfone to split into levulinonitrile and 3-oxobutane 1-sulfinic acid: